piskvorky/bounter/README.md

   ['a', 'b', 'c']
   ```

   Also stores the keys (strings) themselves in addition to the total cardinality and individual item frequency.
-Uses the most memory, but supports the most functionality.
+Uses the most memory, but supports the widest range of functionality.

   This option uses a custom C hash table underneath, with optimized string storage.
 It will remove its low-count objects when nearing the maximum alotted memory, instead of expanding the table.